Say Yeah (Wiz Khalifa song)

-"Say Yeah" is a song by an American rapper Wiz Khalifa.
-Released as Khalifa's first single following his signing to Rostrum and Warner Bros.
-Records but second in overall, following his first single, "Pittsburgh Sound".
-The song was written by Khalifa, E. Dan, and Johnny Juliano, with production of the song being handled by the latter two.
-The song heavily samples the 1998 song "Better Off Alone" by Dutch Eurodance group Alice DeeJay.
+"Say Yeah" is a song by American rapper Wiz Khalifa.
+Released as Khalifa's third single following his signing to Rostrum and Warner Bros.
+Records by Director of A&R Kenny “Tick” Salcido and VP of A&R Craig Aaronson, but third in overall, following his first single, "Pittsburgh Sound (All In My Blood)" and “Youngin On His Grind” as a second single.
+The song was written alongside producers E. Dan and Johnny Juliano.
+The song heavily samples the 1998 song "Better Off Alone" by Dutch Eurodance group Alice Deejay.